One Sky One World International Kite Fly For Peace -- Sunday, October 14, 2012 -- Always the Second Sunday in October

 Guidelines for staging a One Sky One World Event

-Choose adequate and attractive facilities.
+First, you must choose adequate and attractive facilities.

 a.
 Open space, free of hazards.
 VERY IMPORTANT: Utility lines and kite